Norwood Lake Ditch Project

 Bayberry Drainage Improvement Project

-FUNDING PHASE | The Bayberry Drive Drainage and Roadway Improvements project in Northfield Center Township aims to address stormwater runoff issues and enhance the roadway infrastructure along Bayberry Drive.
+ENGINEERING PHASE | The Bayberry Drive Drainage and Roadway Improvements project in Northfield Center Township aims to address stormwater runoff issues and enhance the roadway infrastructure along Bayberry Drive.
 The project involves constructing a new storm sewer system, including conduits, catch basins, and manholes, to effectively collect and route stormwater underground to appropriate outlets.
 Additionally, the project encompasses restoring the roadway surface, curbs, and gutters as necessary.

 The total estimated cost for the project is $1,060,900.
 The township has applied for a grant from the Ohio Public Works Commission (OPWC) to cover 50% of the total project cost, with the township providing the required matching funds.